Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/driver.rst

 =======================================

-Parameter Estimation using parmest requires a Pyomo model, experimental data which defines multiple scenarios, and a list of thetas to estimate. parmest uses PySP [PyomoBookII]_ to solve a two-stage stochastic programming problem, where the experimental data is used to create a scenario tree.
+Parameter Estimation using parmest requires a Pyomo model, experimental data which defines multiple scenarios, and a list of parameter names (thetas) to estimate. parmest uses PySP [PyomoBookII]_ to solve a two-stage stochastic programming problem, where the experimental data is used to create a scenario tree.
 The objective function needs to be written in PySP form with the